-Chinese automakers could pose a threat to the U.S. auto industry’s dealer franchise system by following Tesla in selling directly to customers, according to the chairman of National Automobile Dealers Association.
+Chinese automakers could also endanger the U.S. auto industry’s dealer franchise system if they mirror Tesla’s practice of selling directly to customers, according to the chairman of the National Automobile Dealers Association.

 “It’s in the back of everybody’s minds at this point, just to make sure that we should talk to the Chinese as their cars evolve,” David Westcott, a North Carolina auto dealer, said yesterday at an Automotive Press Association event in Detroit.
 “Dealers won’t fight having those cars come in.
 Will we fight to make sure there’s a franchise system?
 Yes.”

-The largest U.S. automakers are closely monitoring Chinese carmakers and the ambitions held by the companies and their government to someday enter the U.S. market.
-According to David Schoch, president of Ford’s Asia Pacific operations, Great Wall Motor Co., China’s top seller of sport-utility vehicles, has the most traction among the automakers looking to expand abroad.
+The big U.S. automakers are also closely watching the Chinese carmakers and their global expansion ambitions, which put the companies and their government on the verge of entering the U.S. market.
+According to David Schoch, president of Ford’s Asia Pacific operations, Great Wall Motor Co., China’s biggest maker of sport-utility vehicles, is credited as having the biggest chance to rapidly expand abroad.